Valeros-LD/valeros-NDE/docs/guide/built-in-widgets.md

 # Built-in Widgets

 Valeros comes with a comprehensive set of built-in widgets for common use cases.
-Each widget can be configured using base options (available to all widgets) and component-specific options.
+Each widget can be configured using base options (available to all widgets) or component-specific options.

 To create your own custom widget components, see [Creating Custom Widgets](/guide/custom-widgets).

-## Generic Widgets

-### TextWidget
+## TextWidget

 **Component ID**: `text-widget`